codefellows-seattle-301n9/08-sql-intro-and-postgres/chris-ovi/README.md

 - completed connection string
 - instantiate new Client with proper argument
 - removed article JSON export functionality
+- completed COMMENTS & REVIEWS for defined routes in server.js

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->